 However, this tutorial required us to take two additional steps to prepare the data.

 1. Left join the Returns table to the Orders table

 To do this, right-click on the Sample Superstore data connection and choose “Edit data source…”.

 A new interface will appear where you can drag the Returns table next to the Orders table and set up a left join on Order ID.

 2. Create a calculated field to count the number of returns

 The formula for this calculation is COUNT([Returns] = “Yes”)

-After changing the axis tick marks for a cleaner look, I am left with this Pareto Chart:
+After changing the axis tick marks for a cleaner look, we are left with this Pareto Chart: